 How Southwest Boarding Works

 Southwest assigns “zones” for flight boarding based on when you check in and the level of ticket you have purchased.
-These zones are A, B and C with 1-15 and 16-30 in each “zone.”
+These zones are A, B and C 1-60 in each “zone.”
 Say you are assigned B24.
-That will put you toward the back of the second B zone.
+That will put you in the middle of the B zone.
 You board in the order you’ve been assigned, which is determined by when you checked in, starting with A and ending with C.